 Submission Procedure and Publication of Accepted Contributions

 All submissions must be in Springer format.
 Papers that do not use the required format may be rejected without review.
-Authors should consult Springer’s authors’ guidelines and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.
+Authors should consult Springer’s Instructions for Authors of Proceedings and use either the LaTeX or the Word templates provided on the authors’ page for the preparation of their papers.
+Note that Springer’s proceedings LaTeX templates are available in Overleaf.
 Springer encourages authors to include their ORCIDs in their papers.
 Submissions are handled via EasyChair: